Showing posts with label squirrels. Show all posts

 I waited until I was almost at the river before I gave the gaggle of geese the bread.

 I then rode down to the Children's Playground area at the Rock Pile.
 There was a family of three there at the park, and the little girl was having fun playing.
-She came up to me and said hi, and she also told me by when I left.
+She came up to me, said hi, and told me when I left.

 The playground area at the Rock Pile